 - 2 case-mix groups where LUPA threshold goes down by three visits

-Outlier payments — Using CY 2021 claims data (as of March 21, 2022) and given the statutory requirement that total outlier payments do not exceed 2.5% of the total payments estimated to be made under the HH PPS, CMS proposes a fixed-dollar loss (FDL) ratio of 0.44 for CY 2023.
-CMS will update the FDL, if needed, with complete claims data.
+Outlier payments — Using CY 2021 claims data (as of July 15, 2022) and given the statutory requirement that total outlier payments do not exceed 2.5% of the total payments estimated to be made under the HH PPS, CMS finalizes an FDL ratio of 0.35 for CY 2023.

 Functional impairment revised — Under the PDGM, the functional impairment level is determined by responses to certain OASIS items associated with activities of daily living and risk of hospitalization; that is, responses to OASIS items M1800 – M1860 and M1033.
 There are three functional impairment levels of low, medium, and high.
-CMS proposes for CY 2023 to use CY 2021 claims data to update the functional points and functional impairment levels by clinical group (refer to Tables 21 and 22 in the proposed rule).
+CMS finalizes for CY 2023 to use CY 2021 claims data to update the functional points and functional impairment levels by clinical group.

-Comorbidity adjustments — For CY 2023, CMS proposes to update the comorbidity subgroups to include 23 low comorbidity adjustment subgroups (see Table B23 in proposed rule) and 94 high comorbidity adjustment interaction subgroups (see Table B24 in proposed rule).
+Comorbidity adjustments — For CY 2023, CMS proposes to update the comorbidity subgroups to include 22 low comorbidity adjustment subgroups (see Table 13 in final rule) and 91 high comorbidity adjustment interaction subgroups (see Table 14 in final rule).

 CMS finalized that all home health agencies (HHAs) certified to participate in the Medicare program prior to January 1, 2022, will be required to participate in the HHVBP and will be eligible to receive an annual total performance score based on their CY 2023 performance.
-CMS is now proposing to make several definitional changes based on feedback.
+CMS finalizes several definitional changes based on feedback.

-For FY 2023, CMS proposes to replace the term “baseline year” with the terms “HHA baseline year” and “model baseline year” and to change the calendar years associated with each of those baseline years.
+For FY 2023, CMS finalizes replacing the term “baseline year” with the terms “HHA baseline year” and “model baseline year” and to change the calendar years associated with each of those baseline years.

-- HHA baseline year is proposed as the calendar year used to determine the improvement threshold for each measure for each individual competing HHA.
+- HHA baseline year is the calendar year used to determine the improvement threshold for each measure for each individual competing HHA.

 |Medicare certification date||HHA baseline year||Performance year||Payment year|